Nupur2308/Nupur2308.github.io/_posts/2022-08-02-wids-datathon.md

 ### 3. Feature Engineering

 I created several features using the existing dataset.
-One of the engineered features with the most predictive power was the Site EUI Lag, i.e, the Site EUI of a building from previous years.
+One of the engineered features with the most predictive power was the `site_eui` lag, i.e, the `site_eui` of a building from previous years.
 Credit for this feature goes to the winning team.
 Several of the other engineered features also had high contributions to the predictions.

 I visualized some of the features below: